Phoenix police say they have nabbed the serial shooter who killed 9

 "We hope that out community will rest a little easier and that our officers will get a little more sleep knowing that the wheels of justice are finally in motion," Phoenix Police Chief Jeri Williams said.

-Sylvia Ellis, the mother and grandmother of two victims, said she was reeling from news of the charges against Saucedo after so much time had passed.
+Sylvia Ellis, the mother and grandmother of two victims, said she was reeling from news of the charges against Saucedo after the trail seemed to have grown cold for so long.

 "I'm really just shocked," she said.

 Authorities realized they had a serial shooter on the loose in June after finding links in crime-scene evidence from five shootings.
-As the weeks went on, and more cases were added, police stepped up public appeals for tips.
+As the weeks went on, and more cases were tied to the same shooter, police stepped up public appeals for tips.

 Related: Police Release 911 Calls to Catch Serial Shooter

-More than 3,000 calls and emails came into the Silent Witness program before a multi-agency task force got their big break: a tip that led them to take a close look at Saucedo.
+More than 3,000 calls and emails came into the Silent Witness program before a multi-agency task force got their big break: a tip that led them to take a close look at Saucedo and that will yield a $75,000 reward.

 A survivor of one shooting recently told News 12 that after police showed up at his home with photos, he recognized Saucedo's face.